Mike Rotunda: Varsity Club reunion and departure (1998, 1999–2000)

-New Japan Pro-Wrestling (1997–1999)
+New Japan Pro-Wrestling (1997–1999, 2001)

-Rotunda jumped to New Japan Pro-Wrestling in the summer of 1997 (as Michael Wallstreet), where he joined nWo Japan.
+Rotunda returned to New Japan Pro-Wrestling in the summer of 1997 (as Michael Wallstreet), where he joined nWo Japan.
 He toured full-time with New Japan and was used in the midcard.
-Like many gaijin, he wasn't used at Dome Shows and was left off New Japan's top tournaments such as the G1 Climax and the Super Grade Tag League tournaments.
+Like many gaijin, he was not used at Dome Shows and was left off New Japan's top tournaments such as the G1 Climax and the Super Grade Tag League tournaments.
 Wallstreet did participate in two other tournaments.
 In May 1998, he teamed with Big Titan in a tournament for the vacant IWGP Tag Team Championship, losing in the first round to Kensuke Sasaki and Kazuo Yamazaki.
 In September 1998, he teamed with Scott Norton in a tournament to decide the #1 contenders for the WCW World Tag Team Championship.
 They made it to the semifinals, where they lost to eventual tournament winners Kensuke Sasaki and Yuji Nagata.

 In 1999, Masahiro Chono left nWo Japan and formed a new group: Team 2000.
 Wallstreet and nWo Sting followed.
 Wallstreet, along with the rest of Team 2000, feuded with nWo Japan throughout 1999.
 In December, Rotunda left New Japan when he was called back to WCW.

+He returned on October 28, 2001, for a one-night teaming with Masahiro Chono defeating Hiroyoshi Tenzan and Satoshi Kojima.

-All Japan Pro Wrestling (2000–2003)
+All Japan Pro Wrestling and IWA Japan (2000–2004)

-Rotunda (as Mike Rotunda) joined All Japan Pro Wrestling in the summer of 2000, shortly after the Pro Wrestling Noah exodus.
+Rotunda (as Mike Rotunda) returned to All Japan Pro Wrestling in the summer of 2000, shortly after the Pro Wrestling Noah exodus.
 He reunited the Varsity Club, this time with "Dr. Death" Steve Williams.
 The team won the 2000 World's Strongest Tag Determination League and also challenged for the World Tag Team Championship, against Taiyō Kea and Johnny Smith on February 24, 2001, but lost.
 In late 2001, Rotunda returned to Team 2000 as part of the All Japan branch and returned to New Japan for one match, on October 28, teaming with Chono to defeat Tencozy.
 Rotunda finished the year teaming with Williams in the 2001 World's Strongest Tag Determination League, which they finished in 5th place with 6 points.

 In January 2002, Keiji Mutoh jumped to All Japan and eventually became the owner and president.
 With the arrival of Mutoh, a growing roster, and nagging injuries, Rotunda returned to the midcard.
 He entered the 2002 Champion Carnival, finishing in 5th place with 3 points.
 Shortly after, he entered the Giant Baba Six Man Tag Team Tournament, teaming with Steve Williams and Yoji Anjo.
 The team made it to the semifinals, losing to Genichiro Tenryu, Arashi, and Nobutaka Araya.
 On July 20, 2002, Rotunda and Williams entered the Stan Hansen Cup 4-Way, and lost to Mike Barton and Jim Steele, Rotunda being pinned by Barton.
 In autumn, Rotunda and Williams entered the 2002 World's Strongest Tag Determination League, finishing in 4th place with 9 points.
 Rotunda left All Japan in early 2003, after wrestling on the New Year's Shining Series Tour.
+He worked for IWA Japan from 2003 to 2004.